sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 **Your Challenge:** Understand how your data is distributed.

 **Requirements:**
-1. Calculate quartiles for the happiness score
+1. Calculate quartiles for the math scores
-2. Identify any countries that might be considered outliers (unusually high or low scores)
+2. Identify any students that might be considered outliers (unusually high or low scores)
-3. Determine the median happiness score and how many countries fall above/below it
+3. Determine the median math score and how many students fall above/below it
-4. Create value counts for any categorical variables
+4. Create value counts for categorical variables like gender, ethnicity, parental education

 ```python
 # Your code here for Task 3.2